Can you guess one of the first things I did once the reality of being pregnant hit me?

 Weekly Videos: Every week you’ll be able to watch a quick video describing the development of your fetus or baby, depending on where you’re at, to keep you in the know.
 I really enjoy watching these with my honey because we both get a little more excited after seeing what our little one is doing in my womb.

-Questions for Your Doctor: I’m one of those people who never asks questions as and when my appointments come around.
+Questions for Your Doctor: I’m one of those people who never asks questions when my appointments come around.
 This happens mainly because I’ve probably spent hours researching whatever it is I could’ve asked about.
 When I began to use this feature of the app, I found that I became a lot more comfy with my doctor (not that I wasn’t before but you catch my drift) and I felt empowered.
 I felt like I was on top of things and was more aware of what to look for, why my body was changing in certain ways that were beyond explanation and more.

 Community Forum: When you sign up and input your due date the app automatically adds you to a group forum that matches the month that your baby will be born.
 This feature allows you to connect with other expecting mothers, ask for advice and keep up with pregnancies that are on the same timeline as yours.
 My group is due this month so it has been fun to see everyone adding photos of their newborns one by one.